peilun-he/PDSim/README.md

 ### Docker Installation
 For those users who do not want to modify your system, we also provide Docker installation.
 Please follow these steps:
-1. Make sure you have Docker installed on you machine.
+1. Make sure you have Docker installed on your machine.
 Then download all files.
 2. From your terminal, in the directory where the Dockerfile is located, run:

    ```